NikoHsu/PSEF_Localization_dataset/README.md

-# PSF_Localization: point senmatic map fusion localization dataset in underground enviroment.
+# PSF_Localization: Point cloud Senmatic map Fusion localization dataset in underground enviroment.

 This is the dataset website for our paper xxx, Location and mapping data set of underground parking lot.